How to quickly plan & Launch your online hackathon in just 10 steps?

 4. Partners & Sponsors [If needed]

 More often than not, organizations -even big ones- need partners or sponsors to provide support or even own some parts of the hackathon.
 For example, Technology partners, Marketing partners, and sometimes Government partners.
-Partners can help with Marketing, sourcing mentors/judges, providing prizes, or sponsorship for certain tracks.
+Partners can help in many ways such as: marketing and outreach, sourcing mentors and judges, or providing certain prize for relevant tracks.

-Start communicating with potential sponsors as soon as you have the name and concept in place, as it takes some time to close a deal with a sponsor.
-Make sure you clarify the benefits for a sponsor as well as the deliverables expected from both sides.
+Start communicating with potential sponsors as soon as you have the hackathon concept in place, as it usually takes some time to close a deal with a sponsor.
+To help make the deal close faster, clarify all benefits for the sponsor, and highlight the win-win situation, also an SLA or even expected deliverables will help make things easier throughout the hackathon.

 5. Source Mentors & Judges